aai-institute/pyDVL/docs/getting-started/glossary.md

 ### Marginal-based methods

-Marginal-based methods are a class of data valuation techniques that define value in terms of weighted averages of the [[glossary-marginal-utility|marginal utility]].
+Marginal-based methods are a class of data valuation techniques that define value in terms of weighted averages of the [marginal utility][glossary-marginal-utility].

 * [Introduction to data valuation][data-valuation-intro]